 “I’m going to earn an associate’s degree at XYZ college cheaply and affordably using a lot of CLEP and then I’ll just transfer to my state university.
 Can I do that?

 These are all variations of the same idea: credit laundering.
-Credit laundering is a crafty term (if I do say so myself) I started using it in 2008 to explain the concept of earning credit from one institution and presenting it to a different institution.
+Credit laundering is a crafty term (if I do say so myself) I started using it in 2008 to explain the concept of earning credit from one institution and trying to get it accepted at a different institution by having it appear on a transcript elsewhere.
 While this may seem like a normal transfer question, the devil is in the details.
 In credit laundering, the student hopes to “wash” the credit in a way that will trick their college into accepting it.
 This comes up a lot when a student finds out their dream college won’t accept some form of alternative credit.
 The short answer: you can’t do it.

-Since colleges are predictable, it pays to understand the concept of how transfer credit (especially non-traditional transfer credit like credit by exam) is evaluated.
+Since colleges are predictable, it pays to understand the concept of how transfer credit (especially non-traditional transfer credit like credit by exam, Sophia, Studycom, CLEP, etc.) is evaluated.
 I like to use an Easter egg analogy to help paint a picture.

 Imagine every type of credit is an Easter egg of its own color.
 CLEP eggs are red, DSST eggs are blue, Dual enrollment eggs are green, Study.com credits are pink, etc.

 Now, imagine your college transcript is an Easter basket.
 You can put your eggs into a basket and take them to any college.
 You can take them to a second college, even a third.
 That your eggs are in a new basket doesn’t change their color!
 The color of the egg never changes – even in a new basket.
 This is because colleges always (always) need to know the origin of credit before they evaluate it.
 Colleges always remove your eggs from the basket, and evaluate them individually according to their policy.